verboompj/Other/WDATP for Linux.md

 # WDATP for Linux

-Ubuntu 20.04 Server(S) enrolled in WDATP.
+Ubuntu 20.04 Server(S) enrolled in WDATP and Azure Security Center

 ----------------